Flocke: Rasputin and move to France

 In late November 2008, Flocke's mother Vera gave birth to two cubs, who were fathered by Flocke's father, Felix.
 Although Vera was able to care for the new cubs without assistance from zoo keepers, Director Dag Encke initially stated that the cubs had a 50 percent chance of survival.
 Three weeks after their birth was reported, both cubs died of natural causes within one week of each other.
 Encke expressed regret after the second cub's death, stating that "Vera nursed regularly and the young animal always slept well afterwards, so it seemed certain that it received enough milk.
 The reason that the young animal wasted away so quickly is not known."

 A male polar bear cub named Rasputin was relocated from Moscow to the Nuremberg Zoo in December 2008 for what was thought to be an extended stay before his permanent move to the Zoo Aquarium de Madrid.
 Originally meant to remain in Germany for only a year, the male bear—called "Raspi" by fans—shared Flocke's enclosure.
 The zoo hoped that Rasputin, who unlike Flocke was raised by his mother, would teach their celebrity bear how to interact with those of her own species.
 According to a statement given by the city, the bears "get along famously".

 On 21 October 2009, the city of Nuremberg announced that Flocke and Rasputin would move together to a newly constructed enclosure at Marineland, located in Antibes, France, at the beginning of 2010.
 Due to the close relationship between the two adolescent bears, officials from the European Conservation Breeding Program (Europäischen Erhaltungszucht-Programms, or "EEP") decided that the two bears should remain together despite earlier plans for Rasputin to relocate to Madrid alone.
 The enclosure they are vacating in Nuremberg will be utilized by Flocke's parents, Vera and Felix, in the hopes that they will produce more cubs.
 Despite last minute efforts by the animal right's group PETA to halt the move based on concerns for Flocke and Rasputin's well-being, the two bears arrived safely in France on 22 April 2010.

+Flocke gave birth to a cub named Hope in 2014.
+In 2019 she had triplets, her second litter; Tala (female), Indiana (Indie) (male) & Yuma (male).
+Transferred to Yorkshire Wildlife Park, UK, 11 June 2021.
+Flocke lives at Jimmyʼs Farm and Wildlife Park in Ipswich as of 21 March 2023 along with her daughter Tala.
+Daughter Hope arrived at Jimmy’s Farm, Ipswich, Suffolk, on or about 28 June 2024 and died following a vital dental procedure 10 September 2025.